 “A recent evolution in the music is the Cajon, a wooden percussion box brought to Andalucia in the 1970s by Paco De Lucia who saw it in Lima,” Macias said.
 “He thought it was a good instrument to stress the rhythm of flamenco.
 In fact, it was the percussionist Ruben Dantas, who played with Paco de Lucía who realized the use of this instrument as a way to amplify the palmas, or hand clapping.”

 “There are flamenco artists that do not like to use the cajon as they say it is not a pure flamenco instrument and the percussion must be performed by just hand-clapping or with the dancer’s shoes,” He continued.
-“We cannot say that use of the cajon is a significant evolution in flamenco music but we can say that it represents an open door to dialogue with other music and cultures.
-This is one of the most significant keys about current flamenco: it is still under development thanks to the inclusion and experience with all kind of music and dances.
+“We cannot say that the use of the cajon is a significant evolution in flamenco music but we can say that it represents an open door to dialogue with other music and cultures.
+This is one of the most significant keys of current flamenco: it is still under development thanks to the inclusion and experience with all kinds of music and dances.
 It is truly open art.”

-Flamenco in Seville: Mother-Daughter Dressmakers Elevate Regional Costume to Art Form
+Mother-Daughter Dressmakers Elevate Regional Costume to Art Form

 That openness extends beyond the music itself to encompass an entire fashion movement –- one that is based on styles in which Andalucian peasants dressed centuries ago, that today is haute couture created for clients on other continents.